-As soon as you're diagnosed with RA, you'll probably start taking medicine, even if you aren't feeling that bad.
+As soon as your doctor tells you that you have RA, you'll probably start taking medicine, even if you don’t feel that bad.

 "RA can cause irreversible joint damage in the first 3 to 6 months after you're diagnosed," says M. Elaine Husni, MD, MPH, director of the Arthritis and Musculoskeletal Center at the Cleveland Clinic.
 "There's not a lot of time to wait."

-Doctors recommend a DMARD, or disease-modifying antirheumatic drug, for everyone with RA because they ease symptoms and slow or stop worsening of the disease.
-Unlike some RA treatments that treat only the pain, a DMARD treats the cause: an overactive immune system that's hurting healthy tissue.
+Doctors recommend a “DMARD,” a disease-modifying antirheumatic drug, for everyone with RA.
+These drugs ease symptoms and slow down or stop the disease from getting worse.
+Unlike some RA treatments that treat only the pain, a DMARD treats the overactive immune system that harms healthy tissue.

 Most people start with a DMARD called methotrexate.
 "It's tried and true," Husni says.
 "We have a lot of experience with it and know how to manage the side effects."

-Another option is a biologic.
-Biologics are a type of DMARD that target and block specific effects of the immune system.
+Other DMARDs are “biologics.”
+They are genetically engineered to block specific effects of the immune system.
 Doctors often recommend a biologic when other treatments have not eased symptoms enough.

-One problem with DMARDs is they take a few months to work.
+DMARDs take a few months to work.
 In the meantime, you may need painkillers or a steroid like prednisone to get your symptoms under control.